davidkhala/fabric-common/README.md

 - playback conference: https://wiki.hyperledger.org/doku.php?id=projects/fabric/playbacks
 - Note that collections cannot be deleted, as there may be prior private data hashes on the channel’s blockchain that cannot be removed.
 - `txId` is required in peer join channel because: [bret Harrison]There is a transaction proposal to the system chaincode, so a transaction id is required.
+- impossible: join channel without orderer
 # DONE
 - discovery service, endorsement hints
 - transient map context keep persistent when cross chaincode